Atari, Inc. (formerly GT Interactive): Continued profit losses

-In 2006, Atari, Inc. began the process of exiting the first-party development scene and sell-off their self-owned developers to raise cash and stave off the threat of bankruptcy.
-On May 10, the company sold the Games.com web portal, which had been under control of the company following the Hasbro Interactive purchase, to AOL.
-On the same day, Developer Paradigm Entertainment and the Stuntman franchise were purchased by THQ while publishing rights to TimeShift were sold to rival Vivendi Games.
+Throughout 2006, Atari, Inc. underwent a restructuring in an attempt to raise cash and stave off the threat of a possible bankruptcy.
+The company announced at the beginning of the year that it would put a select amount of intellectual properties and its self-owned development studios, alongside Eden Games (owned directly by Infogrames), up for sale.
+The company began its asset sale on May 10; selling the Games.com web portal, an inheritated portion from Infogrames' purchase of Hasbro Interactive, to AOL, Paradigm Entertainment to THQ as well as the rights to the Stuntman franchise and its then-upcoming sequel, and the publishing rights for TimeShift to Vivendi Games.
 The sales would generate $25 million in revenue for the company.
-On July 13, Reflections Interactive and the Driver franchise were sold to Ubisoft for $21.6 million while Shiny Entertainment was acquired by Foundation 9 Entertainment for $1.6 million on 2 October, a large drop in price from when Infogrames purchased the studio.
-Atari Melbourne House, another studio previously placed under the control of Atari, Inc., was sold on 2 November to Krome Studios, a fellow Australian development studio.
+On June 17, On June 17, Midway Games announced that they had acquired the publishing rights to the Unreal back catalog from Atari.
+On July 13, Reflections Interactive and the Driver franchise were sold to Ubisoft for $21.6 million.
+On 2 October, Shiny Entertainment was sold for $1.6 million to Foundation 9 Entertainment; a large drop in price from when Atari originally purchased the studio.
+The final studio sold as part of the restructuring, Atari Melbourne House, was sold on 2 November to Krome Studios, a fellow Australian development studio.

-On 1 September, Atari, Inc. announced that its stock faced delisting from the Nasdaq stock exchange due to its price having fallen below $1.00.
+On September 1, Atari, Inc. announced that its stock faced delisting from the Nasdaq stock exchange due to its price having fallen below $1.00.
 Games released during this time included Neverwinter Nights 2, continuing on Atari's licensing agreement with Hasbro, and Test Drive Unlimited, developed by Eden Games of France which was directly owned under Infogrames.
+In the same year, Infogrames fired the majority of Atari's directors and laid off 20% of its workforce.
+For the 2006–2007 fiscal year, Atari posted a net loss of $70 million.

+On November 7, 2007, GameSpot reported that Atari was beginning to run out of money, losing 12 million dollars in the first fiscal quarter of 2008.